mirzazada6/web_Individual/README.md

 ## Omar – Developed the signin and signup pages and added form functionality

+During the development process, my main responsibility was to implement user authentication pages.
+I created both the signin and signup subpages with fully functional input forms.
+These pages are essential for enabling user access and account creation within the platform.

+Tasks I completed:

+Created signin.html and signup.html pages

+1. Designed and structured input forms for user login and registration

+2. Implemented basic validation and interactivity using JavaScript

+3. Ensured that both pages follow the same design language as the rest of the site

+4. I focused on making the user experience simple and intuitive, especially for first-time users who need to register or log in.

 ## Irana  – Built the location and contact subpages; made improvements to the main page

 I was responsible for creating the location and contact subpages.
 I designed and implemented these pages to enhance user experience by providing essential information about item locations and a way to reach out to the team.
 Additionally, I made several improvements to the main page to ensure better usability and visual appeal.